alensiljak/cashier-server-python/README.md

 ## Configure Backend

-To use Beancount as a back-end, set the BEAN_BOOK environment variable.
+To use Beancount as a back-end, set the `BEANCOUNT_FILE` environment variable.

 The easiest way is by creating an `.env` file containing this variable, which should point to your Beancount book.
 Otherwise, Cashier Server will use Ledger as the backend.